-Stewardship The Feast of the Nativity of our Lord is this week and through the liturgies of the Church we have been called to focus on the miracle of the Incarnation in the cave of Bethlehem.
-God the Father will give us the greatest gift in His Son this Christmas.
-How are you responding to God's gracious gift to us?
-How will you show your gratitude for the infant Christ?
-As you complete your preparations for the Christmas Feast, please remember the Eparchy of Parma and the Church's needs by contributing to the annual Stewardship Appeal.
-Visit parma.org to make your one-time or monthly donation through our secure website.
+Stewardship Giving is a way of opening ourselves to opportunity.
+When we choose to be God's opportunity of help and love for another person, we place ourselves in God's design for giving and receiving from one another.
+Let us stand in awe of the holiness of God today as we practice recognition of our Lord by giving back to him.
+Visit us online at parma.org to submit your one-time or monthly donation to the Stewardship Appeal.
 Thank you for your generosity!
 St. Stephen's goal this year is \$6,900.
 So far, 17 donors from St. Stephen have donated \$2520, putting us at roughly 37% of our goal.
 Thank you!
 If our parish exceeds its goal, a rebate will be paid equal to 100% of the amount by which we exceed our goal.
 Rebates paid will be exempt from the 10% eparchial assessment.
 This rebate plan will help to strengthen the parishes and provide an opportunity to raise additional funds that are not subject to assessment.
 Reap the Most Tax Benefit While Supporting Your Parish Maximize your giving dollars before the ball drops on New Year's Eve by using funds in your retirement account to support your parish.
 The IRA Charitable Rollover/Qualified Charitable Distribution allows donors who are 70.5 years or older to transfer up to \$100,000 from a traditional or Roth IRA to a qualified charity like St. Stephen.
 In doing so, donors keep their IRA distribution from impacting their gross income and possibly avoid being bumped into a higher tax bracket.
 The IRA charitable rollover can also count toward your required minimum distribution (RMD), which starts at age 72.
 All transfers must be made directly from an IRA custodian to St. Stephen by December 31st to qualify as a 2022 rollover and be excluded from the donor's taxable income.
 If you would like to support your parish through an IRA, please contact Louise Dalbo at (313-382-6788 or louisedalbo@gmail.com).
-Prayer List Pray for Barb Barnes, Edith Santo, Michael Hudak, Chris Lauffer and for the healing of all who suffer.
-Christmas Flowers Offered in honor of: